bonitasoft/bonita-doc/md/single-sign-on-with-oidc.md

     ```

     Make sure to [set the right tenant admin username](multi-tenancy-and-tenant-configuration#toc2).
-    It is recommended to also replace the value of the passphrase (property auth.passphrase) which is used by the engine to verify the authentication request.
+    It is recommended to also replace the value of the passphrase (property `auth.passphrase`) which is used by the engine to verify the authentication request.
     The value must be the same as in the file **bonita-tenant-sp-custom.properties**.
     If you need users to be able to log in without having an account on the IDP, you can authorize it by setting the property `oidc.auth.standard.allowed` to true.
-Users will then be able to log in using the portal login page (/login.jsp) provided they have a bonita account and their password is different from their username.
+Users will then be able to log in using the portal login page (`/login.jsp`) provided they have a Bonita account and their password is different from their username.
     If only a limited group of users need to bypass OIDC authentication method you can restrain it by setting the property `oidc.auth.standard.allowed` to false and setting the property `auth.tenant.standard.whitelist` with the list of authorized usernames (comma separated).
 Otherwise you can keep it commented.

 3. In the tenant_engine folder of each existing tenant: `<BUNDLE_HOME>/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_engine/`